24 Practical Ways to Prepare for Food Shortages and Rising Grocery Prices in 2026

 It’s not like it’s getting cheaper even if food shortages aren’t coming.

-Come fall, we cull (slaughter) all but a chosen scaled down flock of poultry to void high feed costs that occur in the winter.
+Come fall, we cull (slaughter) all but a chosen scaled-down flock of poultry to avoid high feed costs that occur in the winter.

 See my articles on saving money on chicken feed and also ways to free range chickens safely for more information.